galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 date: 2020-01-31T01:03:14.598Z
 title: React libraries being empowered by hooks
 description: >-
-  We will take a look on the most common libraries and how they have been switching to hooks comparing how the code looks like before and after.
+  We will take a look at some of the the most common libraries, seeing how they switched to using hooks, comparing what the code looked like before and after the switch.
 ---
-We will take a look on the most common libraries and how they have been switching to hooks comparing how the code looks like before and after.
+We will take a look at some of the the most common libraries, seeing how they switched to using hooks, comparing what the code looked like before and after the switch.

 ![Powerful hooks](/assets/hooks.jpg "Powerful hooks")

 _\-Image by Leticia Andrade-_

-Since React v16.8.0 where hooks was released it has changed the way we write our applications.
+Since the release of hooks with React v16.8.0, the way we write our applications has changed.
 If you are not familiar with React hooks (I doubt it), I highly recommend you to check it out the [official documentation](https://reactjs.org/docs/hooks-intro.html) and [Dan Abramov's talk on React Conf](https://www.youtube.com/watch?v=dpw9EHDh2bM).

 Before React 16.8.0, the main way to share behaviour between components was using a pattern called [Higher Order Components (alson known as HOC)](https://reactjs.org/docs/higher-order-components.html).
-It consists in changing the given component to do some extra funtionalities or to pass some extra props.
+It consists in changing the given component to have some extra functionality or to pass some extra props.

-In this example `withSpecialPower` is adding to the component the prop `specialPower` containing a random special power (just to exemplify).
+In this example, `withSpecialPower` adds `specialPower` to the component, which contains a random special power (just to exemplify).

 `Hero.js`